-Meet the Arab Americans in the Biden-Harris Administration
+Updated: Meet the Arab Americans in the Biden Administration

 By: Theo Stamatis / Arab America Contributing Writer

-As the new administration steps into its first 100 days, President Joe Biden has promised the American people that his administration will reflect America’s diversity.
+President Joe Biden promised the American people that his administration would reflect America’s diversity.
 Throughout his campaign and once elected president, Biden has been a vocal advocate of every ethnicity and background being represented: African American, Hispanics, Asians, and finally at the table – Arab Americans.
-Biden’s victory recognizes the overwhelming advocacy from the Arab American communities across the country.
-Roughly 59% of Arab Americans supported him last November compared to 35% for Trump.
-So far, there have been seven Arab Americans chosen to be in the Biden Administration and there are more to follow.
-Meet some of the new Biden officials.
+The Biden administration has recognized the overwhelming advocacy from the Arab American communities across the country of which 59% supported him last November compared to 35% for Trump.
+So far, there have been twenty Arab Americans chosen to be in the Biden Administration with more expected to follow.

 Hady Amr, Deputy Assistant Secretary of State for Israel-Palestine, U.S. State Department